yasharrashedi/aria2php/README.md

 Inside the project files there is a RPI_CONFIG directory that contains sample aria2 daemon and aria2.conf files. this directory is not needed by the script and is just to configure the aria2.

-This is a good idead to use no-ip.com linux software if you don't have a static IP.
+This is a good idea to use no-ip.com linux software if you don't have a static IP.

 set username and password (needed for login) in config.php file